jina-ai/jina/docs/how-to/sandbox.md

 ## Mixed with non-sandbox Executors

 It can also be mixed with non-sandbox Executors.
-For example, pure Python class.

 ```python
 from jina import Flow, Document, DocumentArray, Executor, requests